+AMAU systems can be integrated into the existing SDI, MADI or future IP based signal flows which are used for broadcast.
+In content production, audio signals from the mixing console are fed into the AMAU using I/O converters.
+Within the AMAU, metadata creation and rendering take place.
 The AMAU can be controlled using a web interface or hardware controller; typically, the output of the AMAU is an SDI signal including 15 channels of audio and the Control Track on channel 16 (see Figure 35).
 In an IP based production facility, the audio and metadata would be transmitted in a container over IP.
-A video signal is passed through for visual reference.
+A video signal is passed through for visual reference and for synchronization porpuses.
 After the audio and video signal leaves the AMAU it can be passed on to the master switch.